mattmakai/underwear/README.rst

 Quick Start
 -----------
-At the end of these ten steps your app should be completely configured, secured, and deployed to remote servers.
+After these ten steps your app should be completely configured, secured, and deployed to remote servers.

 *These instructions will be simplied in future releases as the library